 Tips for Acing an Internal Interview

-Follow up appropriately.
-Like any interview, be sure to follow up with a thank you letter or email.
+Like any interview, be sure to follow up with a thank-you letter or email.
 You can use this note as an opportunity to remind them of one or two key points from the interview to highlight why you are an ideal candidate for the job.
-However, if you see the interview around the office, do not pester her about when you will hear back about the job.
+However, if you see the interviewer around the office, do not pester her about when you will hear back about the job.
 Send your note, wait patiently, and follow up again if you do not hear back in a week or two (or by whatever date they told you to expect a response).